Agent Runtime

 - Unavailable or unregistered skills raise explicit errors during selection.

-cancel()forwards cancellation to the LLM invoker viaLLMAgent.cancel(); prompt readers must cooperate to stop interactive input.
+cancel()forwards cancellation to the LLM invoker viaLLMAgent.cancel().